 - When a rectangular coil is put in a magnetic field and current is transmitted through it, a force acts on the coil, causing it to spin continuously.

-- Consider the poles of two bar magnets held facing each other, separated by a narrow scape.
+- Consider the poles of two bar magnets held facing each other, separated by a narrow escape.
 A small length of conducting wire is formed into a loop and placed in the gap between the magnets so that it is in the magnetic field created by the magnets.
 As the loop’s ends are wired to the battery terminals, the loop begins to spin.
 This is due to the magnet’s magnetic field interfering with the electric current passing into the conductor.
 The induced South Pole is drawn to the North Pole due to the magnetic poles induced in the circle, and vice versa.
 As the current in the circle reverses, the caused the South Pole becomes the North Pole and is drawn to the magnet’s south pole.
 This leads the circle to spin indefinitely.

 Fleming’s Left-Hand Rule